mk12/sicp/a.md

 > Mathematics provides a framework for dealing precisely with notions of "what is."
 Computation provides a framework for dealing precisely with notions of "how to." (xxiii)

-# Chapter 1: Building Abstractions with Procedures
+# Building Abstractions with Procedures

 - A computational process evolves to manipulate data.
 - The evolution is controlled by a program, a pattern of rules.